 Blue Lagoon, Bláa Lónið in Icelandic, was formed in 1976 when Svartsengi Geothermal Power Plant initiated its development.
 Over the years, the lagoon has evolved into a spa resort attracting more than 700,000 visitors annually to this place alone.
 It is on the top 10 list of the most popular sites in Iceland.

 The world-renowned recreational spa unceasingly infuses the therapeutic seawater to relax international guests who were haunted by the worrisome from a busy world.
 The white silica facial mask is free to all lagoon guests.
 With the mineral mud applied above your chest and back, you can explore within the lagoon to the fabulous man-made waterfall for a nature force massage.

 Blue Lagoon is warm and welcoming all year around.
 The only difference is that the price was higher in summer than in winter.
 But, talking about the spa experience, either you immersing yourself under the midnight sun, or looking up to the dancing Northern lights, summer and winter both have their unique taste.

-Want to know more about Blue Lagoon? we have blogs delving into comprehensive respect on Everything you need to know about Blue Lagoon, and Does Blue Lagoon really ruin your hair?
+Want to know more about Blue Lagoon?
+Read our blog post - Does Blue Lagoon really ruin your hair?
 You will be informed and surprised regarding lesser known facts about the 8th wonder in the world.